EXPOSING THE HOSTILE ENVIRONMENT

-Hostile is an award-winning feature-length documentary written, directed and produced by BAFTA-longlisted filmmaker Sonita Gale.
+Hostile is an award-winning feature-length documentary written, produced and directed by BAFTA-longlisted filmmaker Sonita Gale.

-The film focuses on the UK’s complicated relationship with its migrant communities.
-Told through the stories of four participants from Black and Asian backgrounds, the film focuses on the impact of the evolving “hostile environment” policies, which are designed to make living conditions so difficult for migrants that they voluntarily leave the country.
+Told through the stories of four participants from Black and Asian backgrounds, Hostile reveals the human stories behind the government’s “hostile environment” policies, which are designed to make living conditions so difficult for migrants that they voluntarily leave the country.

 What does it mean to be British?
-What does it feel like to be told you don’t belong?
+How does it feel to be told you don’t belong?

 “This hostile environment was supposed to be about being hostile to people who were here illegally but the hostility extended to people who were here completely lawfully, in many cases for decades.”

 “They locked me up, saying I was illegal and they were going to deport me..
 I’m angry, but sometimes I find it hard to show my anger because when I show my anger as a black man I’m a mad man.”

 “This government tells you all the problems you have are not your fault.
 It’s because of those migrants over there.
 It’s not our fault either.
 It’s because of the migrants.”

 “I think that what’s happening with so-called highly-skilled migrants has the potential to be something like a Windrush scandal again.”